 - Recipients of EA payments are generally allowed to have a vendor paid with EA funds only once in a 12 month period.

-The "once in a 12 month period" restriction does not apply to requests for:
+There are exceptions to the "once in a 12 month period" rule.
+It does not apply to requests for:

-- Home heating fuel deliveries - these deliveries may be authorized up to 6 times in a 12 month period; and
+- Home heating fuel deliveries - these deliveries may be authorized up to 6 times in a 12 month period, up to the $700 cap; and

-- Rental security deposits - when the amount last authorized within a 12 month period was or will be returned to DHHS by the former landlord.
+- Rental security deposits - when the amount last approved within a 12 month period was or will be returned to DHHS by the former landlord.

 Emergency Assistance (EA) funds for permanent housing and associated utility expenses can be authorized for the reasons and payment amounts cited below.

-- Back Rent -Maximum Payment: No more than a 2 month arrearage period and only the amount required to retain housing
+- Back Rent - Maximum Payment: No more than a 2 month arrearage period and only the amount needed to keep housing

-- Mortgage Arrearages-Maximum Payment: No more than a 2-month arrearage period and only the amount of back payments covering principal and interest required to retain housing
+- Mortgage Arrearages-Maximum Payment: No more than a 2-month arrearage period and only the amount of back payments covering principal and interest needed to keep housing

-- Utility Deposits to Obtain Gas, Electricity or Heat - Maximum Payment: Amount charged by the utility provider per utility
+- Utility Deposits to Get Gas, Electricity, Water/Sewer or Heat - Maximum Payment: Amount charged by the utility provider per utility

-- Utility Arrearages to Prevent Termination of Gas, Electricity or Heat - Maximum Payment: No more than a 2 month arrearage period
+- Utility Arrearages to Stop Termination of Gas, Electricity, Water/Sewer or Heat - Maximum Payment: No more than a 2 month arrearage period

-- Home Heating Fuel to Provide Heat, Hot Water or Cooking Fuel (but not the cost of electricity to heat the home)-Maximum Payment: $700
+- Home Heating Fuel to Provide Heat, Hot Water, or Cooking Fuel, including home heating fuel arrearages (but not the cost of electricity to heat the home)-Maximum Payment: $700

-EA Specific Requirements: EA funds are meant to assist a family in resolving an emergency situation, after the family applies their own resources towards the situation.
-A family applying for EA must be without resources to meet an emergency situation, or the situation must require more resources than a family has available to resolve it.
-Families who reside in housing that is subsidized by a Federal housing assistance program (such as housing choice voucher program) are not eligible for EA payments.
+EA Specific Rules: EA funds are meant to help a family fix an emergency situation.
+However, the family must first apply their own resources towards the situation.
+A family applying for EA must be without resources to meet an emergency situation, or the situation must require more resources than a family has available to fix it.

-Verification: In addition to any verification requirements needed to document eligibility for Financial Assistance to Needy Families, an EA applicant must provide proof of the emergency and the amount of money needed to resolve it.
-If the amount of money needed to resolve the emergency situation is more than the maximum EA payment amounts allow, an applicant must also provide proof that the remaining money needed to resolve the situation can be obtained.
+Proof: Besides the proof needed to qualify for FANF, the family must give DHHS proof of the emergency.
+The family must also give DHHS proof of the amount of money needed to fix it.
+If the amount of money needed to fix the emergency situation is more than the maximum EA payment amounts allow, the family must also give DHHS proof that they can get the rest of the money needed to fix the situation.

 What Happens Now?

-If you feel you meet the requirements you may apply for Emergency Assistance , and
+If you feel you meet the rules, you may apply for EA and

-- Then send us the completed, signed application with proof of the emergency and the amount of money you need to fix it.
+- Then send us the completed, signed application.
+Include proof of the emergency and the amount of money you need to fix it.

-- Contact the District Office if you have questions about the types of proof needed.
+- Contact Client Services if you have questions about the types of proof needed.

-We will contact you if we have additional questions.
+We will contact you if we have more questions.

 Adobe Acrobat Reader format.
 You can download a free reader from Adobe.